ATTiny88 Device Controller

 S4 7

-(Pin usage for the keys and buttons was partly determined by the layout of the ribbon cable, and is easily adjusted in the code)
+(Pin usage for the keys and buttons was partly determined by the layout of the ribbon cable, and is easily adjusted in the code if different pins are used.)

 A master I2C device is required for testing the slave.
 The master will issue commands to turn the LEDs on and off, and will display the key and button codes as they are pressed, so it must have an attached console.
 The master can be any MCU that supports I2C.
 Code for the master is included below and should work correctly for any MCU that supports I2C.
 For this example it was a UNO, but the code has also been tested in a Nano and should work for any MCU supported by the Arduino IDE.
 It won't fit in a ATTiny88 (mainly due to the space required for software serial).